 When CLK is low, the analog input is sampled differentially directly onto the input sample-and-hold capacitors, inside the "Input S/H" shown in the block diagram.
 At the instant that CLK transitions from low to high, the sampled input is held.
 While CLK is high, the held input voltage is buffered by the S/H amplifier which drives the first pipelined ADC stage.
 The first stage acquires the output of the S/H during this high phase of CLK.
 When CLK goes back low, the first stage produces its residue which is acquired by the second stage.
 At the same time, the input S/H goes back to acquiring the analog input.
-When CLK goes back high, the second stage produces its residue which is acquired by the third stage.
+When CLK goes back high, the second stage produces its residue which is acquired by the second stage produces its residue which is acquired by the second stage.
 An identical process is repeated for the third, fourth and fifth stages, resulting in a fifth stage residue that is sent to the sixth stage ADC for final evaluation.